saras152/myBehavioralCloningProject/README.md

 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

-## Rubric Points

-Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
----

-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files: